townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 Also, please note you should replace the URL in the entry to reflect the location of where your Kickstart file is at.

-You may wish to add [options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ap-admin-options.html) to the end of the `kernel` line of the boot stanza.
-For example, if you wish to monitor the installation via VNC, you will have to add VNC options as well as network options with statuc IP address.
+You may wish to add [options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ap-admin-options.html) to the end of the `kernel` line of the boot stanza in the custom boot entry.
+For example, if you wish to monitor the installation via VNC, you'll have to add VNC options as well as network options with statuc IP address.

 ## Add custom boot entry in CentOS 7.x (or [GRUB 2.x](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Working_with_the_GRUB_2_Boot_Loader.html)